ronnybuchmann/docker-lineage-cicd-gcp/README.md

 ## Volumes

-You also have to provide Docker some volumes, where it'll store the source, the resulting builds, the cache and so on.
-The volumes are:
+You also have to provide Docker a volume, where it'll store the source, the resulting builds, the cache and so on.
+The directories are:

  * `/srv/src`, for the LineageOS sources
  * `/srv/zips`, for the output builds